Skip to content

 Dutch oven size matters more than brand

 Le Creuset vs. Lodge is a marginal difference.
 5.5 qt vs. 7.25 qt is a major difference.
-Buying too small means food crowding and uneven cooking; too big means food drying out in a half-empty pot.
+Buying too small means food crowding and uneven cooking; too big means food drying out in a half-empty pot with condensation pooling on your roast instead of evaporating into the sauce.

 Enameled vs. bare cast iron